jmoiron/sqlx/README.md

 ## issues

-Row headers can be ambiguous (`SELECT 1 AS a, 2 AS a`), and the result of `Columns()` can have duplicate names on queries like:
+Row headers can be ambiguous (`SELECT 1 AS a, 2 AS a`), and the result of `Columns()` does not fully qualify column names in queries like:

 ```sql
 SELECT a.id, a.name, b.id, b.name FROM foos AS a JOIN foos AS b ON a.parent = b.id;
 ```

 making a struct or map destination ambiguous.
-Use `AS` in your queries to give rows distinct names, `rows.Scan` to scan them manually, or `SliceScan` to get a slice of results.
+Use `AS` in your queries to give columns distinct names, `rows.Scan` to scan them manually, or `SliceScan` to get a slice of results.

 ## usage

 Below is an example which shows some common use cases for sqlx.
 Check [sqlx_test.go](https://github.com/jmoiron/sqlx/blob/master/sqlx_test.go) for more usage.

 ```go